hmfaysal/hmfaysal-omega-theme/_posts/2018-04-14-Ansible-Style-Guide.md

 # The dark art of turning computers into science

-Computing is pervasive in our modern society.
-There is almost no aspect of education, research or business which is _not_ in some way dependent on IT infrastructures and services - indeed many are coming to rely on these *entirely*.
+**"e-Infrastructures"** composed of many different ICT services underpin much of modern research activities.
+Despite their importance, they are rarely seen or interacted with directly by researchers themselves, which makes them difficult to talk about[^AskMyMom].

-These infrastructures, which we have come to describe as **"e-Infrastructures"**, have to be _built_, and the way in which they are built and delivered informs aspects of their usability, fitness for purpose, scalability, sustainability, cost-effectiveness, and more.
+Just like any other kind of research infrastructure however, they have to be _built_, and the way in which they are built and delivered informs aspects of their usability, fitness for purpose, scalability, sustainability, cost-effectiveness, and more.
-There are many ways to describe what e-Infrasructures are[^ECDef], but I like to think of it as:
+There are many ways to describe what e-Infrastructures are[^ECDef], but I like to think of it as:

 > **e-Infrastructures**: the dark art of turning computers into science.

+There are of course as many ways to turn computers into science as there are computers (or scientists, for that matter) - but there's only so far you can get by yourself.
+At some point, you need to scale - either by accessing more computer resources, or by accessing more people through services which enable collaboration.
+This is where you start moving from doing research which needs computers, to research which needs infrastructures.
+This is a qualitatively different undertaking.

-The tricky thing about e-Infrastructures is that you can't build them in isolation!
+The same thing that makes this research (and hence the e-Infrastructures which underpin them) so tricky also makes them powerful: **you can't do them in isolation.**
 Their value lies not in in their components, but in the _interaction_ between these components -- and the most important component in them has always been **people**.

 Now, if we want to wield the magic that turns computers into science, we'd best do it at a pace which research itself requires, preferably without breaking things.
 We've[^WhoIsWe] not been around long enough to see where "Move Fast and Break Things" leads eventually.
-Spoiler alert, it's not[^xkcd] good[^TheBook] (_ie_, everything is broken).
+Spoiler alert, it's not[^xkcd] good[^TheBook] (_i.e._, everything is broken).

-Based purely on my own experience however, infrastructures often lag behind the pace of development of their components.
+Based purely on my own experience however, infrastructures often lag considerably behind the pace of development of their components.
-This makes sense - there is always more rapid development at the edges of technology than at its centre.
-It's called the "Bleeding Edge"[^BleedingEdge] for a reason, though: that's where most of the pain is!
+This makes sense - there is always more rapid development at the edges of technology than at its centre; it's called the "Bleeding Edge"[^BleedingEdge] for a reason, after all: that's where most of the pain is!
+But why do we have to make a choice between a decaying, if stable infrastructure, and one which is so brittle that it hurts to use it?
-There is perhaps a sweet spot in terms of proximity to the bleeding edge.
-We want to move fast enough for infrastructures to adopt relevant new technologies (before communities get fed up with the slow pace and branch off on their own), but not so fast that we break things.
+There is perhaps a sweet spot in terms of proximity to the bleeding edge - a situation where we can move fast enough for infrastructures to adopt relevant new technologies (before communities get fed up with the slow pace and branch off on their own), but not so fast that we break things.

 ## Keeping pace, together